timle/FiveThirtyEight_matlab_style_plots/README.md

 I used the excellent [export_fig](https://github.com/ojwoodford/export_fig) for rendering the png files.

 It's still a fairly crude implementation.
-Will likely break if anything too 'novel' is tried.
+Will likely break if anything too novel is tried.
 Have not done any testing beyond the two test cases included.

 ## How To